Graduate Certificates in Communication & Journalism

 Education Levels of Communication & Journalism Majors

-During the 2020-2021 academic year, 712 students earned their graduate certificate in communication and journalism.
+During the most recent year for which data is available, 804 people earned their graduate certificate in communication & journalism.
 This makes it the 16th most popular graduate certificate program in the country.

-The following table shows the number of diplomas awarded in communication and journalism at each degree level.
+The following table shows the number of diplomas awarded in communication & journalism at each degree level.

 Education Level | Number of Grads |